khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 ### Settings inheritance

 By default, settings cascade down from the parent namespace.
 Admin settings will thus affect groups or projects in the namespace, and group settings will affect projects in the group.
 However, some settings can be overridden at the group or project level, so it's important to clarify if a setting will be inherited, and whether or not it's possible to override it.

 When a parent setting can be overridden, make that clear in the parent setting's UI.
 For example, add help text to the setting saying: "can be overridden in each project."

 When a child setting is enforced from a parent, make this clear in the child setting's UI.
 For example, consider disabling the child setting and adding a lock icon with a [popover](/components/popover) to explain the nature of the restriction:

 <figure-img label="Example of locked setting" src="/img/locked-setting-example.png"></figure-img>

+Some settings can be enabled or disabled at the parent level.
+When disabled, they cannot be overridden and should not be presented on the child setting's UI.

 ### Grouping